CrashOverride85/zc95/docs/Build_fp_1_x.md

 * Remove all nuts & washers from the potentiometers & rotary encoder, and push the front panel onto the controls board, lining up display header with PCB

+* Either
-* Ensure the rear/controls PCB is level (all buttons are level), and solder display in place
+  1. Ensure the rear/controls PCB is level (all buttons are level), and solder display in place, **OR**
+  2. Plug in the FPC ribbon to the display and the front panel:

+     ![fp fpc]

 * Add remaining nuts for display/pcb, and add the 4x nuts & bolts around the potentiometers & rotary encoder